ovidiunegru/chatbot/data/nlu.md

 - i exagerated today
 - today i ate
 - calculate the calories please
+- calculate my meal
+- tell me how many calories i have in my meal

 ## intent:gym_search_provider
 - show me some gyms
-- where can i find a gym
+- where can i find a gym nearby
 - where can i go and exercise
 - nearby gyms
 - closest gyms